GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## Retransmission of information
 In addition to the mechanisms used for retransmission described in {{Section 13.3 of RFC9000}} and {{Section 5.2 of RFC9221}} the following rules apply to the newly introduced frames:

-- As the properties carried in MC_ANNOUNCE frames can not change during the lifetime of a channel, information contained in them can be retransmitted without any special considerations.
+- As the properties carried in MC_ANNOUNCE frames are immutable for the lifetime of a channel, the information they contain can be retransmitted without special considerations.
 - Since conditions of the client or channel can have changed by the time a retransmission of an MC_JOIN, MC_LEAVE or MC_RETIRE channel becomes necessary, a retransmission might no longer be required or even appropriate.
 A retransmission SHOULD only occur if the channel in question should still be joined/left/retired.
 - Retransmission of information contained in MC_ACK frames MUST be handled exactly as with regular ACK frames.
 - For MC_KEY, MC_LIMITS, and MC_STATE, retransmissions MUST include the most up-to-date information.